AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

     ```

    >[!NOTE]
    >
    > One theme repository can be used for multiple themes, but the front-end pipeline configuration should be updated accordingly.

 ### 8. Commit the changes {#committing-the-changes}

 Now, commit the changes to the theme repository of your AEM Forms Cloud Service.
 It makes the customized theme available in your AEM Forms Cloud Service environment for Adaptive Forms authors to use.

-1. Move the files of theme repository that you are editing into the cloned theme repository with a command similar to
+1. Move the files of theme repository that you are editing into the cloned repository of an AEM cloud service with a command similar to
    `cp -r [source-theme-folder]/* [destination-cloud-repo]`
    For example, use this command `cp -r [C:/cloned-git-canvas/*] [C:/cloned-theme-repo]`
 1. In the directory of the theme repository, commit the theme files that you moved into with the following commands.